coilysiren/blog/posts/shelter.md

 The girl whose bed he was sitting on asked him to leave

-He then challenges out right to get him to leave
+He then challenges our right to get him to leave

 I ask him to leave again, more assertively this time